 My Benlysta Review

-Who would have known a drug that works for many others would start off with me so bad?
-I tried Benlysta and of course, the injection burns as you are getting it put in.
-When I first started taking it, I was so scared to sit there and inject myself.
+Who would have known that a drug that works for many others would start with me so badly?
+I tried Benlysta, and of course, the injection burns as you are getting it put in.
+When I started taking it, I was scared to sit there and inject myself.
 I kept contemplating whether I wanted to do it or not.
 Once I took the injection.
-The first 2 days I had an upset stomach and diarrhea.
+The first 2 days, I had an upset stomach and diarrhea.
 This scared me a little.
 I felt that I was not starting off too well.
 The next few days became very exhausting.
-I was over-exhausted and felt like I have not slept in days.
-I had slight nausea but that was to be expected.
+I was over-exhausted and felt like I had not slept in days.
+I had slight nausea, but that was to be expected.

 Coping with a weekly Benlysta injection

 Having previously taken rituximab, the Benlysta was a completely different experience.
-The rituximab of course was a 6-hour process every 2 weeks, and the Benlysta is 1 injection every week.
+The rituximab, of course, was a 6-hour process every 2 weeks, and the Benlysta is 1 injection every week.
 Week 2 was a little different.
-I still experienced weakness and feeling tired.
-Now I am experiencing back pain and it's so bad to where I can not bend completely over.
+I still experienced weakness and felt tired.
+Now I am experiencing back pain, and it's so bad that I can not bend completely over.
 This drug is now starting to affect my daily life because I go to the gym at least 5 times a week.
 Now with this drug, I find myself going a little less.

 Exhaustion from treatment side effects

 It is so exhausting being a new mom and trying to stay in school and on these injections and other meds.
 I feel like I am overloaded.
-My mother told me that my eyes were swollen, she told me that it looks like I was not sleeping enough.
-But you really do not have that option being a parent.
-The only option you have is to sleep when the baby sleeps and that is even harder.
-Now I am in week 3 and I still have lower back pain and honestly, I am so over it.
+My mother told me that my eyes were swollen, and she told me that it looked like I was not sleeping enough.
+But you really do not have that option of being a parent.
+The only option you have is to sleep when the baby sleeps, and that is even harder.
+Now I am in week 3, and I still have lower back pain, and honestly, I am so over it.
 I feel that drugs always have extra side effects when it comes to getting worse before it gets better.

 Giving Benlysta time to work

-I think I am going to try this drug for another month and then if I do not have a better outcome I am going to give up on the injection.
-I want the drug to work so bad because I am not one person who loves hospitals.
-I cannot stand having to be in the hospital and stay in the hospital for weeks at a time.
+I think I will try this drug for another month, and then if I do not have a better outcome, I will give up on the injection.
+I want the drug to work so badly because I am not one person who loves hospitals.
+I cannot stand having to be in the hospital and stay there for weeks at a time.
 Then how it can change your life hurts even more.
-It hurts more because here you are feeling like you are letting yourself be a lab rat to get results.
+It hurts more because here you are, feeling like you are letting yourself be a lab rat to get results.
 The only thing I am not hoping for is that I lose all my hair again.
 I do not want to go through the whole process of my skin changing and hair falling out because it brought so many insecurities to my life.
-Now I look at the possibilities of good outcomes and I am going to keep trying this until I get a good one.
+Now I look at the possibilities of good outcomes, and I will keep trying this until I get a good one.

 Not giving up yet